Here's a quick summary of all the important points, to help you get a good idea of whether the Diploma of Governance is

-During the time you are completing your assessments, you will have the support of your tutor and will lodge your work through an easy-to-use, purpose-built Student Portal.
+During the time you are completing your assessments, you will have the support of your trainer and will lodge your work through an easy-to-use, purpose-built Student Portal.

-You can expect the Institute of Community Directors Australia staff and tutor will support and guide you through each stage of learning.
+You can expect the Institute of Community Directors Australia trainer and support staff to support and guide you through each stage of learning.
 In return, we expect you to apply yourself and to take advantage of the resources and information made available.

-Participants who successfully complete the requirements of the Diploma of Governance BSB52318 will be eligible to use the post-nominals:
+Participants who successfully complete the requirements of the ICDA Diploma of Governance will be eligible to use the post-nominals:

 - Dip.
 Gov. and,

 - FICDA - Fellow of the Institute of Community Directors Australia (while they remain a financial member of the Institute of Community Directors Australia)